IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 DataCite uses `HTTP Basic authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ for `Fabrica <https://doi.datacite.org/>`_ and their APIs.
-You need to provide the same credentials to Dataverse Software to mint and manage DOIs for you.
+You need to provide the same credentials to Dataverse software to mint and manage DOIs for you.

-Once you have a username from your provider, you can enter it like this:
+Once you have a username from DataCite, you can enter it like this:

 ``./asadmin create-jvm-options '-Ddataverse.pid.datacite.username=YOUR_USERNAME_HERE'``